Updated on June 9th, 2025

 Human urine and breast milk contamination

 Additionally, studies—including one from The Organic Center—highlight its detection in breast milk.
-This confirms not only the chemical's pervasiveness but also its penetration into vital human substances.
+This confirms the chemical's pervasiveness and its penetration into vital human substances.

 A 2022 article published in Springer's Environmental Science and Pollution Research found that 99.8% of the French population tested had detectable levels of glyphosate in their urine.
 The study indicates that sources of glyphosate exposure are primarily through food and water intake.
 Additionally, it highlights occupational exposure, particularly among farmers and those working in vineyards, as a significant factor for higher glyphosate levels.